hscoder/heber-sandoval/index.markdown

 ## Introduction

-It is exciting to see a masterpiece being birth from a simple idea to a full featured application.
-Getting intimate with all its working parts, creates a special bond between code and artist.
-Through much practice, I hope to contribute a small paint stroke, so to speak, among lots of beautiful art work out there.
+It is exciting to see a software application start from a simple idea to a full featured application.
+But building an application is a complex job requiring intimate knowledge of its working parts.
+This, in turn, creates a special bond between code and artist.
+So, I hope to get my ideas from paper to a working piece of software.